-Recommendation ITU-R BT.2100 - Image parameter values for high dynamic range television for use in production and international programme exchange, specifies parameters for High Dynamic Range television (HDR-TV) signals to be used for programme production and international programme exchange.
+The draft new Recommendation ITU-R BT.[HDR-TV] specifies parameters for High Dynamic Range television (HDR-TV) signals to be used for programme production and international programme exchange.
 This report provides background information on HDR in general, and for the perceptual quality (PQ) and hybrid log-gamma (HLG) HDR signal parameters specified in the Recommendation.